List of NHL players with 100-point seasons: Team achievements

-Excluding the six split-team players above, the Edmonton Oilers have had the most incidents of a player achieving 100 points during the franchise's history, with 36.
-Excluding the same six players, the Pittsburgh Penguins also had the greatest number of unique players achieve 100 points, with 12.
-The Boston Bruins have had 10 players achieve 100 points, and the Edmonton Oilers have had nine players achieve 100 points while with the team.
+Excluding the six split-team players above, the Edmonton Oilers have had the most incidents of a player achieving 100 points during the franchise's history, with 43.
+Excluding the same six players, the Pittsburgh Penguins have had the greatest number of unique players achieve 100 points, with 12.
+The Boston Bruins have had 11 different players achieve 100 points, and the Edmonton Oilers have had ten different players achieve 100 points while with the team.